Books by Debi Bower available on Amazon - shop now

 Indigenous Music & Arts Festival

 Every July, the Ganondagan State Historic Site hosts a cultural exhibition for the community featuring traditional Seneca dance, food, storytelling, and song.
-The focus of the festival is primarily on Hodinöhsö:ni culture, with a celebration of all indigenous peoples.
+The focus of the festival is primarily on the Hodinöhsö:ni culture, with a celebration of all indigenous peoples.

 Soh Daiko Japanese taiko drummers